-If dizziness occurs it usually lasts for a few short minutes.
-Once the cold air inside the ear canal is warmed up again by the body the dizzy feeling will subside.
+If dizziness occurs, it usually lasts for a few short minutes.
+The dizzy feeling will subside once the cold air inside the ear canal is warmed up again.